Public Consultation: Malaysian Timber Certification Scheme

 Need more information?

-In order to provide you with additional information, we are organizing a webinar to introduce the changes to this revised system.
-The webinar takes place 8 September, 11:00 CET.
+In order to provide you with additional information, we organized a webinar to introduce the changes to this revised system.
+The webinar took place 8 September.
+Listen to the recording of the webinar.

 PEFC in Malaysia